 If the "In" button is selected as in the leftmost channel above, then the input to the track will be heard.
 If the "Disk" button is selected as in the second channel, then you will only hear the playback of the track.
 If neither button is selected, then Mixbus will use automatic monitoring to switch between In (as shown in the 3rd channel) and Disk (as shown in the 4th, rightmost channel).
 Automatic monitoring is represented with an outline around the currently-selected option.

 Monitoring preferences

 Mixbus has 2 global preferences that control automatic monitoring.
-You select the mode with the pulldown tab in Preferences->Monitoring:
+You select the mode in Preferences-Signal Flow: